yoshkinsch/pokemonred_puffer_windows/README.md

 For Windows setup instructions, see `windows_compat/WINDOWS_SETUP.md`.
 *Also, any errors will/can be avoided by following the windows setup guide.*

-To skip the "Windows Setup" instead, just run the script under Windwos_Setup_Script.md
+To skip the "Windows Setup" instead, just run the script in the repository called 'setup_and_train.pst'

+In Command Prompt: .\setup_and_train.ps1

 ## Trained Models